 Acne is the most common skin disorder in the United States.
 But it is not just a teenage problem.
 The American Academy of Dermatology reports 80 percent of adults between the ages of 20 and 30 suffer from mild to moderate acne.
-Over half of all women, regardless of age, suffer from some form of acne.
+Over half of all women, regardless of age, have acne of some type.
 It can be a frustrating problem, especially when you thought you had left your skin problems behind in high school.

 Hormonal FactorsEven as an adult, fluctuating hormones can cause acne flare ups.
 Androgens are hormones released from the adrenal glands, the ovaries, and the testes.
 These hormones stimulate the sebaceous glands, increasing oil production and creating a skin that is more prone to comedones, or breakouts.